aimms/documentation/webui/bar-line-chart-widget.rst

 Bar-Line Chart Widget
 =====================

-.. important:: Bar-Line Chart is available in software versions from AIMMS 4.76 onwards as part of Experimental Features.
-Please reach out to User Support on how to enable Experimental Features.

 .. important:: The Bar-Line Chart currently supports only single domain identifiers, a common Y-axis and a one line for the first identifier added to the contents section.

 The bar-line chart combines the features of the `bar chart <bar-chart-widget.html>`_ and the `line chart <line-chart-widget.html>`_.
 The bar-line chart displays the data using a number of bars and/or lines, each of which represent a particular identifier or data set.
 A combination of bars and lines in the same visualization can be useful when comparing values in different categories, since the combination gives a clear view of which category is higher or lower.
 For example, a bar-line combination chart can be used in order to compare the projected sales with the actual sales of some products across different channels.